 Extract all the standing water

-Next up, put on the wet-dry vacuum (after removing its filter) so that you can now extract any hair, soaps, feminine products and wires stuck in the clogged drain.
+Next up, please put on the wet-dry vacuum (after removing its filter) so that you can now extract any hair, soaps, feminine products, and wires stuck in the clogged drain.

 So, keep the vacuum turned on and completely remove the gunk before testing the Bathtub Drain clearing rate.
 Now, turn on the water to test that all is draining as sometimes you’d need to use a roller snake if the drain clog was further down at or beyond the t-trap.